cyniphile/rosalind/blog-post/blog-post.md

 bio_lib_string_rs.transcribe_dna_to_rna(dna)
 ```

-This way we can test out the practicality of using Rust incrementally to speed up part of a python project.
-Since the Rust version is nicely callable from python, I can easily wrap them in [pytest benchmarks](https://github.com/cyniphile/rosalind/blob/main/tests/test_benchmark.py).
-I benchmarked them on a small DNA file of ~1000 bases for the following result:
+This way we can test out the practicality of using Rust incrementally to speed up part of a Python project.
+Since the Rust version is nicely callable from Python, I can easily wrap them in [pytest benchmarks](https://github.com/cyniphile/rosalind/blob/main/tests/test_benchmark.py).
+For an initial test I used a small DNA file of ~1000 bp for the following result:
 ![](2021-11-09-17-54-55.png)

 Woot.
-The Rust version is nearly 20x faster [^1].
-This is including the overhead of transforming the python DNA string input to be usable by Rust.
-For example if we run a pure Rust profile on the same data (no Python involved) the function runs over 50x faster.
+The Rust version is nearly 20x faster[^1], including the overhead of transforming the Python DNA string input to be usable by Rust.
+If we run a [pure Rust profile on the same data](https://github.com/cyniphile/rosalind/blob/04885c9644e1cff2287a43dce94763e80f482c39/bio-lib-string-rs/src/lib.rs#L195) (no Python involved) it jumps to 50x faster.

 ## More Thorough Performance Comparisons

-Now some of you pythonistas might be foaming at the mouth and swearing at your screen right now because the way I implemented `transcribe` wasn't pythonic.
+Now some of you Pythonistas might be foaming at the mouth and swearing at your screen right now because the way I implemented `transcribe` wasn't very Pythonic.
 I hand-rolled the following function:

  ``` python
 # python hand-rolled